kubedb/docs/docs/guides/mysql/clients/index.md

 mysql.kubedb.com/my-group created
 ```

 KubeDB operator watches for `MySQL` objects using Kubernetes API.
-When a `MySQL` object is created, KubeDB operator will create a new StatefulSet and two separate Services for client connection with the cluster.
+When a `MySQL` object is created, KubeDB operator will create a new PetSet and two separate Services for client connection with the cluster.
 The services have the following format:

 - `<mysql-object-name>` has both read and write operation.
 - `<mysql-object-name>-standby` has only read operation.